New slim format Tenger clay pavers

 After brushing into the joints, surplus sand should be brushed away before compaction begins.
 Pavers should then be compacted into position by two or three passes of a vibrating plate compactor fitted with a neoprene pad.
 As recommended in BS7533-3:2005, the plate area should be at least 0.20m2. it should transmit an effective force of 50-75 :kn/m2 at a vibration frequency of between 60-1OOHz.
 Compaction should not be performed closer than one metre from any unrestrained edge.

 Further sand should then be applied and the procedure repeated.
-After final compaction 1-2mm of sand can be spread over the paved area to promote joint fitting and to fill any voids which may develop.
+After final compaction 1-2mm of sand can be spread over the paved area to promote joint filling and to fill any voids which may develop.

 Commencement of use of the pavement may need to be delayed if the bedding course is saturated following heavy rain.
 During the early life of the pavement there is likely to be some settlement of sand within the joints.
 Therefore the site should be monitored and arrangements made for further sand to be brushed in, to top up the joints.